-After 10 years of practicing law in law firms, Malia Phillips-Lee decided to start her own firm in her beloved hometown of Colquitt, Georgia.
-Her areas of practice include Family Law, Criminal Defense, Personal Injury, Real Estate, Probate, Social Security Disability, Worker’s Compensation, Juvenile Practice, Civil Litigation, and Appellate Practice.
+In 2019, after 11 years of practicing law in mid-large size law firms, Malia Phillips-Lee decided to start her own firm in her beloved hometown of Colquitt, Georgia.
 She is a graduate of The Florida State University College of Law.
 She is licensed to practice in both Georgia and Florida.

 She was involved in the Young Lawyers Division of the State Bar of Georgia for 7 years, serving on its executive council for two years, as well as the Young Lawyers Division of the Florida Bar.
 She was admitted to both the Georgia and the Florida Bars in 2008, to practice in all Florida and Georgia state courts, including administrative courts, the Georgia Court of Appeals and the Georgia Supreme Court.
 She is also admitted to practice in the US District Court for the Northern District of Georgia and Middle District of Georgia, and the Eleventh Circuit Court of Appeals.
 Prior to attending law school, Malia taught high school English and Spanish for 8 years in Georgia.